V-Sekai/unidot_importer/README.md

 # Unidot Importer

-Unidot Importer is a Unity asset translator and `.unitypackage` importer for Godot 4.x.
+Unify your Godot asset interop with **Unidot**, a **Uni**versal Go**dot** Engine source asset translator and interoperability pipeline for Godot 4.

+At its heart, Unidot Importer can convert `.unitypackage` assets and asset folders into Godot 4.x compatible formats.

-It takes the original **source assets** and *translates* them into Godot native equivalents.
+It takes original **source assets** and *translates* them into Godot native equivalents.
 For example, `.unity` and `.prefab` become `.tscn` and `.prefab.tscn`.

 FBX Files are currently ported to glTF but this may be made more flexible in the future.